PetaLinux Firmware

 fpgamanager Class

-The platform_outputs directory should have the following files:
+The platform_outputs directory has the following files:

 system.bit